 Among the feistiest of all dog breeds are the terrier group.
 Originally bred to hunt rats and other small vermin, these pups are highly energetic and always ready to give you a piece of their mind.

-There’s a certain je ne sais quoi that make terriers popular among dog owners.
+There’s a certain je ne sais quoi that makes terriers popular among dog owners.
 Maybe it’s their confidence and how they hold themselves.
 But whatever it is, terriers are just absolutely adored.

 As a matter of fact, the Westminster Dog show has awarded the coveted Best in Show prize to the Terrier group a dominating 47 times!
 That’s almost half of every single Westminster Show since its inception—with the most domineering breed being the Wire Fox Terrier.